Idioms

 • Idioms Quiz

-• find fault with (someone or something)
+• make allowances for (someone or something)

 • My Account / Test History